Criminal Justice, Master of Arts Degree

 Reno, NV 89557-0214

-- Submit two letters of recommendation (four preferred) to the graduate college.
+- Submit two letters of recommendation (three preferred) to the graduate college.
 Your letter writers MUST submit the letters to the graduate school.
 Do not send letters directly to the department.

 The graduate school requires that applicants have a minimum undergraduate GPA of 2.75 on a 4.0 scale.
 There is no minimum required GRE, however applicants will be evaluated as to their entire application.
 Successful applicants will have quality GRE scores and GPA; evidence of excellence in statistics, research, methods, writing and theory; three strong letters of recommendation from professors who can speak to the applicant's academic abilities at the masters level; quality responses to the Admissions Questionnaire; a quality writing sample; and a faculty member who is willing to advise the applicant.